Kohhx/cvparser-java-fullstack/README.md

 4. Create a pull request, explaining your changes and any related information.

 Please ensure that your contributions align with the project's coding conventions, guidelines, and licensing requirements.

-## License

-This project is licensed under the [INSERT LICENSE NAME] License.
-Please refer to the `LICENSE` file for more information.

-## Support

-For any questions, issues, or support regarding the CV Parsing application, please contact [INSERT CONTACT INFORMATION].
-Additionally, [INSERT ADDITIONAL SUPPORT INFORMATION IF AVAILABLE].